fkie-cad/Logprep/doc/source/development/processor_how_to.rst

 Exceptions/Error Handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+An exception should not been thrown on processor level.
+Instead it should be added to
-An exception should be thrown if an error occurs during the processing of a log message.
+the :py:class:`~logprep.abc.processor.ProcessorResult` if an error occurs during the processing of a log message.
-All exceptions are being logged and should return a helpful error message with `str(exception)`.
+All exceptions are being logged in :py:class:`~logprep.framework.pipeline.Pipeline` and should provide a helpful
+error message with `str(exception)`.
+You do not have to log the exception in the processor itself.
-Exceptions derived from `ProcessorWarningError` have no impact on the operation of the processor.
+Exceptions derived from :py:class:`~logprep.processor.base.exceptions.ProcessingWarning` have no impact on the
+operation of the processor.
 Other exceptions stop the processing of a log message.
-However, the log message will be separately stored as failed (see :ref:`connector_output`, `store_failed``).
+However, the log message will be separately stored as failed (see :ref:`error_output`).

 Metrics